Get insider access

 Console Compatibility: PC, PlayStation

 Their bass-heavy sound makes gameplay feel more exciting without drowning out dialogue.
-Their 97-hour battery life can easily handle many days' worth of gaming before needing a recharge, while their dongle ensures that your audio and visuals stay in sync.
+With a 97-hour battery life, they can easily handle many days' worth of gaming before needing a recharge, while their dongle ensures that your audio and visuals stay in sync.
 If you like to game with others, their detachable boom mic also separates your voice from background noise very well, so speech is heard clearly.

-Unfortunately, their recording quality is just okay, and your voice sounds unnatural to whoever's on the other end of the line.
+Unfortunately, their recording quality is just okay, and you can sound unnatural to whoever's on the other end of the line if you use the Blue Voice software to tweak your voice too much.
 They support Bluetooth but not simultaneous connections, so you can't listen to game audio and stream music from your phone at the same time.
 If you want multi-device pairing, you might prefer the Astro A30 Wireless, which can connect to your phone or computer via Bluetooth and your console via USB or analog.
 However, they have a shorter battery life and aren't as comfortable for most people.

 See our review